defenseunicorns/uds-core/docs/deployment/dns.md

 istio-tenant-gateway        tenant-ingressgateway                            LoadBalancer   10.43.47.182    k8s-istioten-tenant...elb.us-east-1.amazonaws.com  15021:31222/TCP,80:30456/TCP,443:32508/TCP  1h
 ```

-From here, you can use AWS Hosted Zones to register your domain name and/or create DNS records for environment that point to the appropriate Istio Gateways.
-See the [AWS Documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html) for more information.

-For DNS providers outside of AWS, you can create A records that point to the Public IP address(es) of your Load Balancers.
+From here, DNS records can be created for the environment.
+You can create A records that associate your top-level domain to the Public IP Addresses of your Load Balancers.
+For subdomains, CNAME records can be used.
+For more information on how to configure DNS in AWS, see this [documentation](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html).